 ax2+bx+c=0ax^2 + bx + c = 0

-You are looking for the roots, or solutions, of the equation.
-On a graph, these are the xx-values where the parabola meets the xx-axis.
+with a0a \ne 0.
+Here aa, bb, and cc are the coefficients, and the solutions are called the roots.
+On a graph, the roots are the xx-values where the parabola meets the xx-axis.

 b24acb^2 - 4ac

-which tells you what kind of real solutions to expect.
+which tells you what kind of real solutions to expect:

 • If b24ac>0b^2 - 4ac > 0, there are two distinct real solutions.